Talkhis al-Miftah: Legacy

 These commentaries were essential for interpreting the often densely packed and elliptical prose of the Talkhīṣ.
 Its structure became the blueprint for teaching balāgha in pre-modern Islamic education, securing its place as a canonical work.
 According to modern research on Ottoman's Madrasah education: “It was almost the sole conduit for bringing al-Jurjānī's ideas out of 11th-century Iran and into all parts of the Islamic world.”

-Modern Analysis and Scholarship

-Recent academic research confirms that al‑Qazwīnī's concise exposition significantly shaped the development of ʿilm al-maʿānī, the rhetorical sub-discipline.
-A 2025 peer-reviewed study in the Oriental Journal of Philology examines how Talkhīṣ presents and organizes rhetorical principles, demonstrating its lasting impact on Arabic linguistics and rhetoric pedagogy.

 Manuscript Tradition and Editions

 The work has been preserved through multiple manuscripts and printed editions.
 Notably, the Library of Congress/WDL digital copy shows an 1884 Beirut edition, affirming its historical circulation and continued relevance.
 Other manuscript witnesses are held in Cambridge and Bodleian libraries, revealing its broad scholarly dissemination.